India–Ukraine relations

-The Republic of India recognised Ukraine as a sovereign country in December 1991 following the dissolution of the Soviet Union & established diplomatic relations in January 1992.
+The Republic of India recognised Ukraine as a sovereign country in December 1991 following the dissolution of the Soviet Union and established diplomatic relations in January 1992.
 The Indian Embassy in Kyiv was opened in May 1992 and Ukraine opened its Mission in New Delhi in February 1993.
-The Consulate General of India in Odessa functioned from 1962 until its closure in March 1999.
-Ukraine is India's second largest trade partner after Russia in the former Soviet Union.
+The Consulate General of India in Odesa functioned from 1962 until its closure in March 1999.

 History

 Bilateral treaties and agreements

-More than 17 bilateral agreements have been signed between India and Ukraine, including agreements on Co-operation in Science and Technology, Foreign Office Consultation, Co-operation in Space Research, Avoidance of Double Taxation and Promotion and Protection of Investments.
-During Aero India 2021, Ukraine signed four agreements worth ₹530 crore with India which includes sale of new weapons as well as maintenance and upgrades of existing ones in service with the Indian armed forces.
+More than 17 bilateral agreements have been signed between India and Ukraine, including agreements on cooperation in science and technology, foreign office consultation, cooperation in space research, avoidance of double taxation, and the promotion and protection of investments.
+During Aero India 2021, Ukraine signed four agreements worth ₹530 crore with India which includes the sale of new weapons as well as the maintenance and upgrades of existing ones in service with the Indian armed forces.

 Trade relations

-The India-Ukraine trade relation and economic co-operation has developed on the basis the long-standing friendship between the two countries.
-In March, 1992 the Treaty on Friendship and Co-operation was signed between India and Ukraine, providing a major boost to India-Ukraine trade relations.
+India-Ukraine trade relations and economic cooperation has developed on the basis of the long-standing friendship between the two countries.
+In March, 1992 the Treaty on Friendship and Cooperation was signed between India and Ukraine, providing a major boost to India-Ukraine trade relations.